John Watts (British Army officer): From Jebel Akhdar to Dhofar

 After Jebel Akhdar, Watts rejoined the Royal Ulster Rifles.
 1RUR had just returned from Cyprus (which had won independence at the end of the Cyprus Emergency) and was now starting a tour of duty in Germany within BAOR.
 He then began a period of intensive training, first at RMCS Shrivenam (The Royal Military College of Science), then in 1962 at the elite Staff College, Quetta, before being posted to HQ Berlin as GS02.

 Borneo

-In early 1964 Watts was called back to 22SAS to train up a new squadron for Borneo.
+In early 1964, Watts was called back to 22 SAS to train a new squadron for Borneo.
 The SAS had been heavily committed to Borneo for some time.
 The Regiment had only two ‘sabre’ (fighting) squadrons, and both had been in Borneo in 1963 helping to protect the 900-mile Borneo border from small, ill-trained and poorly armed gangs of Indonesian insurgents during the Indonesian Confrontation.
-President Sukarno of Indonesia objected to the ‘neocolonialist’ British plan to amalgamate the Federation of Malaya, Singapore and British Borneo (North Borneo and Sarawak) into the new country of Malaysia - the south of Borneo was, and still is, part of Indonesia.
+President Sukarno of Indonesia objected to the ‘neocolonialist’ British plan to amalgamate the Federation of Malaya, Singapore and British Borneo (North Borneo and Sarawak) into the new country of Malaysia – the south of Borneo was, and still is, part of Indonesia.